gryphonshafer/cbqz-site/docs/tenants_and_essays/magistrate_best_practices.md

 ### Replacing Queries

 QMs should only replace a query when there’s a breach of the rules; however, when there’s a breach of the rules, QMs should replace the query.
 Replacing a query is roughly the CBQ equivalent to a court judge calling a mistrial.
 It’s generally an action of last resort, used only when there’s a pollution of process, a breach of the rules.
-In CBQ, the QM is required to replace the query if there’s a breach of the rules, like if the QM calls someone correct or incorrect who wasn’t yet correct or incorrect and the timer hadn’t yet run out.

-A quizzer being “thrown off” or distracted is always totally irrelevant.
-Breaching the rules is the only criteria.
-If a QM hiccups during a prompt recitation, the QM shouldn’t replace the query.
+A quizzer being “thrown off” or distracted is always irrelevant; breaching the rules is the only criteria.
+If a QM hiccups or varies wildly their pace during a prompt recitation, the QM shouldn’t replace the query.
 However, if a QM reads the prompt incorrectly (for example, says a different word than what’s written), then calls on a quizzer, then realizes the mistake as the quizzer is responding, the QM should replace the query immediately.
 It’s irrelevant if the quizzer would have responded correctly or not.

 ### Scores